sebastiancarlos/yas-qwin/README.md

 - Not as database-engine diverse as could be yet.
 - Might toss an "AYY LMAO" or "Under construction" at you.
 It's a work in progress, but it's getting there.
-- Not all the SQL commands are supported. `SELECT`, `INSERT` and `UPDATE` are actually quite hard to implement.
+- Not all the SQL commands are supported. `SELECT` and `UPDATE` are a bit hard to implement.
 They are the main villains of the YAS-QWIN dev team, AYY LMAO.
 - Inputs are not sanitized.
 Do not use with untrusted input.

 ## Disclaimer